-Join us for our next discussion on Wednesday, December 14, 2022, 4-5:30 p.m., in the Elizabeth Burr Room of the Cooperative Children's Book Center (CCBC), Room 401 Teacher Education, 225 N. Mills Street, Madison.
+Join us for our discussion on Wednesday, October 11, 2023, 4-5:30 p.m., in the Elizabeth Burr Room of the Cooperative Children's Book Center (CCBC), Room 401 Teacher Education, 225 N. Mills Street, Madison.
 Registration is not required but participants should read at least one or two books on the list.

 Books on our monthly discussion lists are new titles selected for discussion; they aren't CCBC book recommendations.
 Our book recommendations can be found in the annual CCBC Choices list and included in our CCBC-Recommended Books database.
-We also feature a new book weekly in our book of the week reviews.
+We also feature a new book weekly in our Book of the Week reviews.